decision-making-mike/bash-linux-learning/README.md

-# Linux learning
+# Bash and linux learning

-A repository documenting my learning of Linux
+A repository documenting my learning of Bash and Linux